Perro amor (American TV series)

 Perro amor (Dog Love) is a Spanish-language telenovela produced by the United States–based television network Telemundo that originally ran in the United States from January to July 2010.
 This is a Colombian remake of the 1998 Cenpro Televisión daily telenovela Perro amor, written by Natalia Ospina and Andrés Salgado.
+The 2010 series stars Ana Lucía Domínguez and Carlos Ponce as the two main characters, with Maritza Rodriguez playing the villain.
 As with most of its other telenovelas, Telemundo broadcast English subtitles as closed captions on CC3.

+In 2010, Advertising Age noted that "the narrative arc of Perro amor involves a lot of driving".